es-progress/shell/docs/lib/db.md

 # Database

-Functions for managing MySQL databases, including data export, structure export, querying, and more.
+Functions for managing MySQL databases (DB), including data export, structure export, querying, and more.

 ---

 ## db-dump-data-db

-Dump full DB.
-Only data (each record on a separate row) is exported with no table structures.
+Dump the full DB.
+Only data (each record on a separate row) are exported with no table structures.
-This can be valuable for debugging as it enables readable diffs for changes in data.
+This can be valuable for debugging, as it enables readable diffs for changes in data.

 **Usage**